Azure/open-service-broker-azure/docs/quickstart-minikube.md

     the command from the WordPress deployment output because with Minikube the WordPress service won't have a public IP address assigned.

-1. To retrieve the password run this command
+1. To retrieve the password, run this command:
     ```
     echo Password: $(kubectl get secret quickstart-wordpress -o jsonpath="{.data.wordpress-password}" | base64 --decode)
     ```